Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.01 degrees Kelvin in August 2025, versus -0.03 in the previous month.
+In oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was -0.11 degrees Kelvin in November 2025, compared to -0.00 in October 2025.

 Sample.
-There are 2,108 data points in the monthly series presented in the graph above.
-The time span covered by the series extends from January 1850 to August 2025.
+There are 2,111 data points overall in the monthly time series displayed in the plot above.
+The series covers the time span stretching from January 1850 to November 2025.

 History.
-Here’s a quick look at some statistics we calculated on the full sample: the anomaly hit a minimum of -1.10 degrees Kelvin in February 1920; it achieved a maximum of 0.27 in January 1977; it had a mean value of -0.33.
+Here’s a quick look at some statistics computed on the entire sample: the anomaly hit a minimum of -1.10 degrees Kelvin in February 1920; it achieved a maximum of 0.27 in January 1977; it averaged -0.33.

 Latest values